ramraj07/ramrajv.com/src/posts/2020-12-01-tech-debt-todo-list/index.md

 - [ ] use issue labels as a way to set tags
 - [ ] ensure only owner created issues are made into PRs
 - [ ] reduce blog post title font size in listing
+- [ ] the date should be issue creation date not currrent date